In recapping the 2006 Frederick Marathon, I must first mention that there have been three races that I registered for, but didn’t run…

 As soon as we crossed the finish line, we were given our medal and a finisher’s shirt.
 I love little surprises like that after a race!

-We walked around the field, stretched, grabbed some post-race goodies, and reminisced about taking the boys when they were younger to see the Keys play.
+We walked around the field, stretched, grabbed some post-race goodies, and reminisced about taking the boys to that very stadium to see the Frederick Keys play when our sons were younger.

-We hopped in our car and drove home, and it wasn’t until the race results were posted online the next day that I realized that I won my age group and the women’s masters!
+We hopped in our car and drove home, and it wasn’t until the race results were posted online the next day that I realized that was the women’s masters winner!

 I called the running store where the unclaimed trophies were taken after the race, and they agreed to let my friend, who lived in Frederick, pick mine up for me.

 For a relatively small marathon with a hometown feel, it was a well run race.
-I would definitely consider running it again if I were still running that distance.
+I would definitely consider running it again if I were still running that distance, and if the full marathon were still being held as part of the Frederick Running Festival.

 - What is your best DNS (did not start) race story?